A practical guide to downsizer super contributions in 2026

 1. Age requirement

 You must be 55 years or older at the time of making the downsizer contribution.
-This is a recent change from the previous minimum age of 60 to make the scheme more accessible to those approaching retirement.
+This is a change from the previous minimum age of 60 to make the scheme more accessible to those approaching retirement.

 2. Homeownership